Robbers use car to smash through La Verne jewelry store

-A burglary in the middle of the day and police describing the crime like a movie scene.
+A violent robbery in the middle of the day that police described as like a movie scene was captured on surveillance video at a jewelry store in the San Gabriel Valley community of La Verne.

-The crime was captured on surveillance video but its how the thieves committed the crime that has police on alert.
+It's how the thieves committed the crime at Rodeo Jewelry that has police on alert.

-Tonight the business owner has their entrance boarded up and is recovering from what happened inside.
+Surveillance video captured the moment at about noon Saturday when a car rammed through the front entrance.

-A shocking view captured by nearby workers has put the La Verne shopping center off Foothill Boulevard on their guard.
+Moments later, four people are seen swarming the business and grabbing merchandise, some using hammers to smash open jewelry cases.
+One robber is seen throwing a chair at someone just out of a view of the camera.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.